ByteHackr/kormo.bytehackr.in/README.md

 ## 🔒 Privacy

-কর্মনামা is designed with privacy in mind:
+KormoNama is designed with privacy in mind:
 - ✅ All processing happens in your browser
 - ✅ Data stored only in browser's localStorage
 - ✅ No data sent to external servers